How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 Chemical stump treatment: Immediately after cutting, paint the cut stump surface with a concentrated triclopyr-based herbicide (Ortho Brush-B-Gon, Crossbow).
 The freshly cut wood absorbs the herbicide and translocates it to the roots.
 This is the most reliable way to prevent regrowth from aggressive species.
 Apply within 30 minutes of cutting for best absorption.

 Solarization: For areas with multiple shrubs removed, cover the ground with clear plastic sheeting for 4-6 weeks during summer.
 The heat kills remaining root fragments and weed seeds.
 This works well for large-scale renovation.
+In NorCal, June through August is peak solarization season.
+Soil temperatures under clear plastic hit 140 degrees F or higher in full sun, which is enough to cook roots and seeds in the top 6-8 inches.

 Specific shrub removal challenges